 You may be having friendly terms with your employees, but giving them personal gifts is a big “No.” Sending out gag gifts or tokens that are too personal can offend the recipient.
 Our advice to you and other corporations would be to look for corporate gifts that speak professionalism with a thoughtful appeal.

 Firstly, include all your employees, clients, partners when giving out corporate gifts.
 Secondly, do not differentiate between recipients.
 Give the same corporate gifts to all.
 Even if you are sending out gifts at their address, make sure everyone receives the same corporate gift from you.
 Partiality, biasedness, differentiation, all these can make the recipient feel less valued or forgotten.

 6. Not knowing the Budget Requirements

 As per your company’s financial position, set aside a budget for corporate gifting.
 The budget will give you the exact idea of how much cost to be incurred and the best gifting options available within the budget.
-It is essential because you do not wish to overspend on corporate gifts that most companies tend to do.
-Always look for a corporate gift provider that accepts bulk orders, offers personalized products with no additional charges for customization, and free-shipping.
+It is essential because you do not wish to overspend on corporate gifts as most companies tend to do.
+Always look for a corporate gift provider that accepts bulk orders, offers personalized products with no additional charges for customization, and free shipping.